chipchilders/cloudstack-release-verification-tool/README.md

 * must_work (required) - True or False, signifying the reaction of the verification script to any non-zero exit status from the command (True will exit immediately, while False will allow processing to continue)
 * cwd (optional) - The path to cd into prior to the command being run.
 This is a critical field, given that each command is executed within it's own context (i.e.: you can't have a "command" to cd into a folder, and then expect to be in that folder for the next command)

+There are also 2 replacement strings that can be used in the instructions.conf file:

+* ${commit-sh} - passed in via the -c command line option, meant to be the commit-sh being tested
+* ${version} - passed in via the -v command line option, meand to be the version of the software being tested

+These two replacement strings are useful in describing a generic testing process, and passing in the specific commitsh and version to be tested against.

 Example:

 ```